The Banking Regulation Review: Norway

 An application for authorisation shall be decided within 60 business days of the FSAN having confirmed that it has received the application, but this may be prolonged if the MOF or the FSAN deem that additional information is necessary or desirable in connection with the fit and proper assessment.

-The above applies not only to acquisitions resulting in a qualified holding, but also to acquisitions increasing an (already) qualified holding to a total holding of more than 20, 30 or 50 per cent, as the case may be.
+The above applies not only to acquisitions resulting in a qualified holding, but also to acquisitions increasing an (already) qualified holding to a total holding of more than 20 per cent, 30 per cent or 50 per cent, as the case may be.

-Banks and other financial undertakings are subject to limitations on their ability to grant security for their assets.
-As a main rule, the FSAN's permission is necessary for a bank to grant security for assets representing more than 10 per cent of its core capital.
-Exceptions apply to security granted for real estate, as well as security transactions entered into in accordance with market practice and on standard arm's-length terms.
+Banks and other financial undertakings are subject to limitations with respect to granting security over their assets.
+As a main rule, the FSAN's permission is necessary for a bank to grant security over assets representing more than 10 per cent of its core capital.
+Exceptions apply to security granted over real estate, as well as collateral posted in connection with interest rate swaps or securities lending in accordance with market practice and on arm's-length terms.

 ii Transfers of banking business